 Our executive compensation program is approved and monitored by the Compensation Committee of our board of directors.
-The Compensation Committee members were Richard W. Roedel, Warren B. Phelps, III and Gary Spiegel with Donald Pastor serving as chairman of the Compensation Committee.
-All of the members of our Compensation Committee are independent, non-employee directors.
-Under the terms of its charter, the Compensation Committee is responsible for reviewing and approving compensation granted to our executive officers, including our Chief Executive Officer ("CEO"), and those executive officers who report directly to the CEO and any other officers as determined under Section 16 of the Securities

-Exchange Act of 1934, as amended.
-In particular, the Compensation Committee reviews and approves for the CEO and the other executive officers the following components of compensation:
+Under the terms of its charter, the Compensation Committee is responsible for reviewing and approving compensation granted to our executive officers, including our Chief Executive Officer ("CEO"), and those executive officers who report directly to the CEO and any other officers as determined under Section 16 of the Securities Exchange Act of 1934, as amended.
+Currently, we have two executive officers, our CEO and our Chief Financial Officer.
+In particular, the Compensation Committee reviews and approves for the CEO and any other executive officers the following components of compensation:

-- annual base salary; - cash and equity bonuses, including the specific goals and amount; - · other equity compensation, if any; - employment agreements, severance arrangements, and change in control provisions, as applicable; - signing bonus or payment of relocation costs, above normal Company policy, if applicable; and - any other material benefits, other than those provided to all employees.
+- annual base salary; - cash and equity bonuses, including the specific goals and amount; - · other equity compensation, if any; - employment agreements, severance arrangements, and change in control provisions, as applicable; - · signing bonus or payment of relocation costs, above normal Company policy, if applicable; and - any other material benefits, other than those provided to all employees.